 The following policies are established to provide a healthy, safe, and fun environment for all campers and staff.
 Please review these with your camper before they arrive at camp.

 Please label any and all belongings!
 Camp cannot be responsible for lost or stolen items.
 Campers and staff are encouraged to use the "What to Bring to Camp" checklist and not bring valuables.
-Lost and found items will be held for 30 days after camp and then given to charity.
+Lost and found items will be held for 30 days after camp and then donated to charity.

 All campers and staff are asked to leave all electronics (iPods, kindles, cell phones, etc) at home, with the exception of digital cameras.
-Our reason for this policy is two fold: 1 - the cabins do not have the outlets or capacity to support individual electronics, and 2 - these items create a distraction from the natural environment in which we live.
+Our reason for this policy is two fold: 1 - the cabins do not have the outlets or capacity to support individual electronics, and 2 - these items create a distraction from the natural environment in which we live and the community we build each week.
 We know that because our campers will be “unplugged” they will be more available to experience all that Green Mountain Camp has to offer.